dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

 TPF\left ( \zeta \right ) &= Se\left ( \zeta \right ) \\
 &=\Phi\left (\mu -\zeta \right )\\
 \end{aligned}
-(\#eq:binaryTask-FPF-TPF)
+(\#eq:binary-task-FPF-TPF)
 \end{equation}

 Specifying  $\zeta$ selects a particular operating point on this plot and varying $\zeta$ from $+\infty$ to $-\infty$ causes the operating point to trace out the ROC curve from the origin (0,0) to (1,1).
 Specifically, as $\zeta$  is decreased from $+\infty$ to $-\infty$, the operating point rises from the origin (0,0) to the end-point (1,1).
 In general, as  $\zeta$ increases, the operating point moves down the curve, and conversely, as $\zeta$ decreases the operating point moves up the curve.
 The operating point $O(\zeta|\mu)$ for the equal variance binormal model is (the notation assumes the $\mu$ parameter is fixed and $\zeta$ is varied by the observer in response to interpretation conditions):

 \begin{equation}
 O\left ( \zeta \mid \mu \right ) = \left ( \Phi(-\zeta), \Phi(\mu-\zeta) \right ) \\
-(\#eq:binaryTask-OpPt)
+(\#eq:binary-task-OpPt)
 \end{equation}

 The operating point predicted by the above equation lies exactly on the theoretical ROC curve.
 This condition can only be achieved with very large numbers of cases, so that sampling variability is very small.
 In practice, with finite datasets, the operating point will almost never be exactly on the theoretical curve.

 **The ROC curve is the locus of the operating point for fixed $\mu$ and variable  $\zeta$.
-Fig. \@ref(fig:binaryTask-RocCurvesEqVarModel) shows examples of equal-variance binormal model ROC curves for different values of $\mu$.
+Fig. \@ref(fig:binary-task-RocCurvesEqVarModel) shows examples of equal-variance binormal model ROC curves for different values of $\mu$.
 Each curve is labeled with the corresponding value of $\mu$.
 Each has the property that TPF is a monotonically increasing function of FPF and the slope decreases monotonically as the operating point moves up the curve.
 As $\mu$ increases the curves get progressively upward-left shifted, approaching the top-left corner of the ROC plot.
 In the limit $\mu = \infty$  the curve degenerates into two line segments, a vertical one connecting the origin to (0,1) and a horizontal one connecting (0,1) to (1,1) – the ROC plot for a perfect observer.**

 ```r